-An anatomical landmark is a point of the anatomy as well as a location (pixel or voxel) in an image.
-For one thing, landmark data is useful on its own.
-It can be processed and statistically analyzed to perform morphometrics.1 On the other hand, landmarks provide a unique tool to obtain a coarse registration between anatomical shapes, eventually preceding a finer registration technique.2
+An anatomical landmark is a location (pixel or voxel) in an image corresponding to a specific point of the anatomy.
+Landmark data are useful on their own, since they can be processed and statistically analyzed to perform morphometrics.
+In addition, landmarks provide a unique tool for coarse registration of anatomical shapes, preceding some finer registration techniques.
+Medical images and more specifically functional neuroimages offer many motivating applications.

-A motivating application is functional neuroimaging where the central difficulty is that the location, size, and shape of brain structures varies considerably from person to person.
+Location, size and shape of the brain structures vary considerably from one person to another.
 Techniques for whole-brain alignment exist, but sacrifice accuracy of regional alignment for global accuracy.
-Additionally, typical whole brain alignment techniques (e.g., the Talairach transformation or the related MNI transformation) are not designed to respect neuroanatomical boundaries or landmarks and are therefore often quite poor in their alignment (here, we note variability of approximately 10mm following Talairach alignment).
-The spatial blur introduced by poor alignment of these boundaries or landmarks will result in reduced precision in localization of functional results and reduced statistical power in cross-participant analyzes of functional data.3
+Furthermore, typical whole brain alignment techniques, such as the Talairach transformation or the related Montreal Neurological Institute (MNI) transformation, are not designed to respect neuroanatomical boundaries or landmarks and are therefore often quite poor in their alignment (here, we note variability of 10mm following the Talairach alignment).
+The outcoming spatial blur results in reduced precision in localization of functional results and reduced statistical power in cross-participant analyzes.

-Landmarking brain images consists in selecting voxels whose location is characterized by the surrounding anatomy and which are distinguishable in all participant.
-Examples of such landmarks are the anterior commissure (AC) and the posterior commissure (PC), identified by Tournoux and Talairach4 to define a common coordinate system, the head of the hippocampus, the tail of the hippocampus and other remarkable points on structures.
+Identifying landmarks, or landmarking images, will facilitate the process of aligning multiple participant's scans, while respecting neuroanatomical structures.
+Landmarking brain images consists in selecting the voxels whose location is characterized by the surrounding anatomy and which are distinguishable in all participants.
+Examples of such landmarks are the anterior commissure (AC) and the posterior commissure (PC), identified by Tournoux and Talairach to define a common coordinate system, the head of the hippocampus, the tail of the hippocampus and other outstanding points on structures.
 Although it is tough, time-consuming and error-prone, neuroscientists have been landmarking manually brain images.
-Studies show that the landmarking precision drifts with time and that the accuracy depends on the landmarker.
+Studies show that the accuracy depends on the landmarker and that the landmarking precision drifts with time.
 Using automatic methods would improve the current situation and allow large scale quantitative studies.